BestTimesToVisit.com Logo

 When is the absolute best time to visit Machu Picchu to avoid the biggest crowds and still have decent weather?

-While the dry season (May to September) is popular for its sunny skies, it's also peak tourist season.
-For a sweet spot, aim for the shoulder months of April or October.
-You'll find fewer crowds, greener landscapes after the rains, and generally pleasant temperatures for exploring the citadel.
+While the dry season (May to September) offers the sunniest skies, it's also peak tourist season.
+For a sweet spot, I highly recommend visiting in the shoulder months of April or October.
+You'll find fewer crowds, greener landscapes after the rainy season, and generally pleasant weather, though you might encounter a few brief showers.

 What's the deal with altitude sickness in Cusco and Machu Picchu, and how can I prepare?

-Are there any local customs or etiquette I should be aware of when visiting Machu Picchu and the Sacred Valley?
+Are there any local customs or etiquette I should be aware of when visiting Machu Picchu and interacting with guides?

 Ready to Plan Your Trip?